diegoyon/leaderboard/README.md

 ## Getting Started

-To obtain a local copy of the project follow this steps:
+To obtain and run a local copy of the project follow this steps:

 - Open your console.
 - Type the following "git clone https://github.com/diegoyon/leaderboard.git" if you are using HTTPS or "git clone git@github.com:diegoyon/leaderboard.git" if you are using a SSH key.
 - Press ENTER to create your local clone.

-After creating it, you can open the "index.html" file in your browser.
+- Change directory with `cd leaderboard`.
+- Install necessary dependencies with `npm install`.
+- Run the program with `npm start`.

 ## Author